 1 cup shredded cheddar cheese

 1/4 teaspoon thyme

 2 – Mix Bisquick mix, cheese, and milk together in a bowl.
 Blend until well combined.
 Note: it’s a very thick dough.

 3 – Using two spoons, drop dough by the spoonful onto an ungreased cookie sheet.

 4 – Bake 5 minutes.
-Meanwhile, combine melted butter with oregano, thyme and sage.
-Pull biscuits out of oven after 5 minutes and brush herbed butter on top.
-Place back in oven to finish cooking, approximately 5 minutes, or until golden brown.
+Meanwhile, combine melted butter with oregano, thyme, and sage.
+Pull biscuits out of the oven after 5 minutes and brush herbed butter on top.
+Place back in the oven to finish cooking, approximately 5 minutes, or until golden brown.

 5 – Brush warm biscuits with remaining melted butter before serving.
 Serve warm.